osyafinkelberg/dsdna-mpra/README.md

 ### Input Data

+The raw MPRA data was preprocessed using the published MPRA processing pipeline: [MPRAsuite](https://github.com/tewhey-lab/MPRASuite) by Tewhey Lab.
+The output of this preprocessing (quantified barcode counts and activity scores) is available in the Zenodo repository and serves as the starting point for all downstream analyses in this project.

-All input data required to reproduce the analyses in this project is available at:
+Preprocessed input data required to reproduce the analyses is available at:
 https://zenodo.org/record/16379986
 (DOI: [10.5281/zenodo.16379986](https://doi.org/10.5281/zenodo.16379986))